“Depression is anger turned inward.” – Freud

 - Crisis Text Line 24/7 (USA) – 741741

-**The above should only be considered as a set of suggestions – It is critical that you reach out to a provider in your area, or go to your local emergency room for urgent issues.
+**The above should only be considered as part of a strategy to address mild symptoms – If you are experiencing serious symptoms, it is critical that you reach out to a provider in your area, or go to your local emergency room for urgent issues.
 If you or someone you know is in a life-threatening situation, PLEASE CALL 911 IMMEDIATELY.

 Get Our 25 Self-Care Suggestions

-Want tools for battling your depressed mood?
-Take it to the next level!
-We recently published an article recently called, “25 Easy to Follow Tips for Battling Clinical Depression.”
-Check-out our holistic approach to self-care, guaranteed to improve your mood as part of a wellness focused lifestyle.
+We recently published an article called, “25 Easy to Follow Tips for Battling Clinical Depression.”
+Check-out our biopsychosocial approach to self-care, guaranteed to improve your mood as part of a wellness focused lifestyle.
 Also, If you think you might have Seasonal Affective Disorder, we have an article describing the typical SAD presentation and treatments you might find helpful.